 Children can suffer from mental illness and disabilities due to a lack of iodine.
 It is important that mothers supplement with this micronutrient as a preventative measure.
 I recommend using only a safe nascent iodine.

-Iodine douches have been used to reduce vaginal inflammation, itching and discharge associated with chronic yeast infections.
+Iodine douches have been used to reduce vaginal irritation, itching and discharge associated with chronic yeast imbalances.

 10. Eye Health

 Iodine is commonly used as a treatment for a number of different eye conditions.
 It is also a natural protectant against UVB radiation.